 It’s probably worth mentioning that you do have to pay a separate entry fee of around 120 pesos to get into the reserve – but it is pretty cool once you get inside.

 Top tip for Visiting the Muyil Ruins: Don’t forget to bring your mosquito repellent – never is it clearer that you’re in the middle of the jungle than when a swarm of mosquitos are feasting on your flesh.

 Wondering what to do in Tulum?
 Eat tacos!

-I’d heard so many people tell me about the insanely good tacos at Taqueria Honorario that there was absolutely no way that I wasn’t going to visit it myself… and I did – twice!
-What can I say?
+What can we say?
 The tacos are banging and some of the cheapest eats you’ll get your hands on while you’re in Tulum.

 These aren’t your fancy, perfectly presented, chi-chi tacos.
 No. These tacos are the real deal – priced around 15-20 pesos per taco, they’re small, packed with flavour and a highlight of Tulum’s culinary scene.

 We’ll warn you – this place is deservedly popular, so if you want to get your hands on their famed cochinita pibil tacos, you’d better get there early (they open at 7am).

 Taqueria Honorio closes at 2pm, or whenever the food runs out, whichever is earlier.